 Since 1979, Blasch has manufactured some of the highest performing materials available for use in the containment, control and refinement of molten metal.
-We continue to introduce new and innovative materials, including our market leading Oxytron™, Nitron™ and ProCaster™ materials.
-Along with advanced materials, we bring custom engineered designs that provide innovative and effective solutions to the toughest challenges in the molten metal industry.
+Our custom engineered designs provide innovative and effective solutions to the toughest challenges in the industry.

 Die Casting is one of the most challenging processes for ceramics where materials see high thermal shock and long exposure to molten aluminum.
 Blasch helps you meet that challenge by providing the best selection of non-wetting materials available for aluminum die casting applications including our Oxytron™, Nitron™ and Aluminum Titanate materials.
 Utilizing these advanced materials, Blasch offers die casters designs and solutions that improve your casters uptime while reducing oxide formation.